 - Experienced gardeners advise not to insert strange and dangerous things into mole tunnels, not only because they don’t work but because they can also put your children and pets at risk.

 - Daffodils are said to repel moles, also the Allium genus of plants (garlic, onion, leek, chives, shallots).

 Live trapping should be the last resort in rare situations.
 It is very risky for moles because moles cannot survive more than a few hours without feeding.
 Live traps must be monitored every hour, and relocation of moles must occur immediately.
 Keep hands away from trapped moles or moles that need rescuing.
 They will be very frightened and will try to defend themselves.
 Moles can bite!

 As many experienced gardeners point out, trapping or killing moles does not get rid of moles as long as there is moist soil for tunneling and food that moles like.
 The trapping could go on indefinitely, and new moles would continue to be attracted to the area.
-The use of deterrents and an attitude of respectful co-existence with moles yield greater success.
+Gardeners often discover that the use of deterrents and an attitude of respectful co-existence with moles is an easier and more satisfying solution.

 In general, since moles do not eat plants, they do little harm to your garden.
 It is best to accept them as part of a healthy garden ecosystem.